2014 Yarkand violence

-The Yarkand Massacre was an episode of violence that began on 28 July 2014 in Yarkant County, Kashgar Region of the Xinjiang Uyghur Autonomous Region, China, and lasted for several days, as Chinese police quelled the local unrest.
-While Chinese state media reported a few dozen fatalities, independent estimates range from hundreds to thousands.
+Violence erupted on 28 July 2014 in Yarkand County (officially spelled Yarkant) of Kashgar Prefecture, Xinjiang, China, and lasted for several days, as Chinese police quelled the local unrest.
+The official death toll listed 96 fatalities: 59 alleged attackers and 37 bystanders (35 Han and 2 Uyghurs).
+The World Uyghur Congress and Apple Daily estimated based on interviews up to 5,000 people had died.

 The incident

-Chinese authorities reported on 2 August 2014 that 37 innocent people (including 35 Han and 2 Uyghurs) and 59 thugs or terrorists (96 fatalities total) were killed in the 28 July violence in Yarkant County, Xinjiang, which the state media labelled a "organized, premeditated, well-planned, and vicious ... terrorist incident, organized by a gang with ties to an overseas movement (Turkistan Islamic Party) which attacked local police stations and government offices".
+On 2 August 2014, Chinese authorities reported that on 28 July 2014, in Yarkand County, there was an "organized, premeditated, well-planned, and vicious ... terrorist incident, organized by a gang with ties to an overseas movement (i.e. the East Turkestan Islamic Movement or ETIM, officially known as the Turkistan Islamic Party or TIP) which attacked local police stations and government offices".

-Independent media as well as the World Uyghur Congress based on interviews with several residents reported that the incident started with a protest march following an extrajudicial killing of a Uyghur family of five during house to house searches in Bashkent Township (Beshkent Town), triggered by reports of illegal prayer gatherings.
-The protests were reported as peaceful at first, but escalated due to Chinese authorities use of excessive force.
+Independent media as well as the World Uyghur Congress (WUC) based on interviews with several residents reported that the incident started with a protest march following an extrajudicial killing of a Uyghur family of five during house to house searches in Bashkent Township (also known as Beshkent or Huangdi), triggered by reports of illegal prayer gatherings.
+The protests were reported as peaceful at first, but escalated due to Chinese authorities' use of excessive force.
 Local residents said in an Agence France-Presse report that in the nearby Elishku Township (Elishqu Village) about 500 people, including some refugees from Bashkent Township, armed with knives, axes and other farming tools were marching through the streets on 28 July, when they were attacked by a group of military police armed with assault rifles.
 Mahmouti, a local resident, heard the police yell "back off" to the crowd, followed by continuous gunfire, and then intermittent gunfire for about an hour.
-Yusup, another local farmer, said that none of the people who had gone to the demonstration had returned, and he estimated that about 1,000 people were missing.
+Yusup, another local farmer, said that none of the people who had gone to the demonstration had returned, and he estimated that about 1,000 people went missing.
 Further fatalities occurred during house to house searches that followed over several days and were reported in four villages in the region (those villages included Erik, Hangdi, and Dongbag, or No. 14, 15 and 16 in the township), although the reports differ on whether most fatalities occurred on the first day or in subsequent days.

-The Apple Daily reported that sources close to military intelligence said that the violence in Yarkant County, Xinjiang was a massacre in which between 3,000 and 5,000 people from four villages were slaughtered, with no survivors.
-Most independent sources report the death toll as hundreds or thousands.
+The official casualty toll listed 96 dead, among them 59 alleged attackers and 37 bystanders (35 Han and 2 Uyghurs).
+Apple Daily reported that sources close to military intelligence claimed the violence in Yarkand County was a massacre in which between 3,000 and 5,000 people from four villages were slaughtered, with no survivors.
+The exiled president of the WUC claimed that more than 2,000 people died.